Christian Bethancourt Player Props: Rays vs. White Sox

 Christian Bethancourt At The Plate

-- He has homered in 26.7% of his games this season, and 7% of his trips to the dish.
+- In 25.0% of his games this season, he has hit a long ball, and 6.6% of his trips to the dish.

-- In six games this season (40.0%), Bethancourt has picked up an RBI, including two games with multiple runs batted in.
+- Bethancourt has driven in a run in six games this season (37.5%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.